 As you are aware there is a global outbreak of a viral infection known as COVID-19.
 If you have symptoms possibly related to this please DO NOT come to the surgery, pharmacy or hospital.

 If you have symptoms such as a new cough, fever, altered sense of smell or taste or breathlessness you should call 111.
 This number is now also for use during the day as well as overnight and weekends if you are concerned about Coronavirus.

 Due to this outbreak we have changed how the practice operates.
 It is important to minimise contact with people who may be infectious.
 People can spread the virus before they develop symptoms.

 You may be asked to wait in your car and be telephoned and asked to come in so you can avoid siting in the waiting room at all.
-People with symptoms of Coronavirus may be asked to come in through a different door and be seen in a different part of the building.
+People with symptoms of Coronavirus will be asked to come in through a different door and be seen in a different part of the building.

 Most people with chronic illnesses such as high blood pressure and high cholesterol are safer to wait for the pandemic to settle before coming in for routine reviews of these conditions.
 Prescriptions will be issued for longer.

 If you need a note for work because you are self isolating due to symptoms you can arrange this online - here.
 You do not need a fit note from the surgery.

 There is a defibrillator in a cabinet on the front wall of the surgery.
 Available 24 hours per day.

 Mitchell’s chemist.
 This is the defibrillator normally at the Castle but due to the pandemic this has been relocated to make it more accessible.